zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

     **Tip:** We recommend that you use your organization as the prefix.

 * **apiml.apiInfo.{api-index}.version**

-    Specifies the API version.
+    This parameter specifies the API version.
 This parameter is used to correctly retrieve the API documentation according to the requested version of the API.

 * **apiml.apiInfo.{api-index}.gatewayUrl**

-    Specifies the base path at the API Gateway where the API is available.
+    This parameter specifies the base path at the API Gateway where the API is available.
     Ensure that this value is the same path as the `gatewayUrl` value in the `routes` sections for the routes, which belong to this API.

 * **apiml.apiInfo.{api-index}.swaggerUrl**

-    (Optional) Specifies the Http or Https address where the Swagger JSON document is available.
+    (Optional) This parameter specifies the Http or Https address where the Swagger JSON document is available.

 * **apiml.apiInfo.{api-index}.documentationUrl**

-    (Optional) Specifies the link to the external documentation.
+    (Optional) This parameter specifies the link to the external documentation.
 A link to the external documentation can be included along with the Swagger documentation.

 **Note:** The `{api-index}` is used to differentiate the service APIs.
 This index must be provided manually when _XML_ configuration is used.
 In the following example, `0` represents the `api-index`.